magicsk/vue3-class-tsx-starter/README.md

 ## Getting started

 Pretty straighforward.
-Clone this repository, do an `npm install` and start your vite dev-server with `npm run dev`.
+Clone this repository, do an `pnpm install` and start your vite dev-server with `pnpm dev`.
 Your app should be listening on `localhost:3000`.

+Alternatively you can use just `npm install` and `npm run dev` and remove `pnpm-lock.yaml` file.

 ## A word on debugging